Trends in juvenile crime

 Based on all these sources combined, the Juvenile Crime Monitor provides a broad and nuanced perspective on the developments in juvenile crime.
 These trends are described for various population groups (by age, demographic characteristics, family characteristics), for different geographical areas (neighborhoods, municipalities, and internationally), and for various types of offenses (including serious violent offenses).
 In addition to traditional crime that is mainly committed in the physical ('offline') world, changes over time in cybercrime and digitized crime are also described based on self-reported offending, registered police data, and verdicts.

-The next edition of the full Juvenile Crime Monitor will be published after the summer of 2024.
+The next edition of the full Juvenile Crime Monitor will be published after the fall of 2026.
 In the meantime, ongoing developments in subgroups will be examined and published online.
 For example, concerning characteristics of juvenile suspects in police data or convicted juvenile offenders.